brown-band/website/pages/scripts/1984-1985/fall/cornell.md

 This show was made possible by a grant from the Exxon Corporation, Shell Oil, and Borden Dairy Products.

-:sd[note: PBS televised this game but decided to televise the Cornell bland...I mean band...instead of us.
+:script-note[PBS televised this game but decided to televise the Cornell bland...I mean band...instead of us.
 Still, I hear they showed a fascinating documentary about the Brown computer system while we performed our show...]